 What is an emergency savings fund?

 An emergency savings fund protects your regular savings account from those unexpected costs like a parking ticket, an overnight visit to the vet, death/illness in the family, or even prolonged unemployment.
-This account is used strictly for emergencies and should be accessible in a moment’s notice.
+This account is used strictly for emergencies and should be accessible at a moment’s notice.

 How much is enough for an emergency fund?